karozi/Karos-Replit-Prompts/README.md

 ---

-## 💡 Why Use These Prompts?

-- ✅ Safe to use in production (enforces no writes)
-- ⚖️ Ideal for audits, scale testing, or “just one more test”
-- 🧱 Plug into Replit, Postman, k6, Artillery, or curl
-- 💬 Designed for human readability and team handoffs

----

-## 📦 Planned Additions

-- `🛡️ Diagnostic Frontend Observer`
-- `📉 Database Bottleneck Hunter`
-- `🧼 Caching Verifier`
-- `📡 Webhook Reliability Sniffer`
-- `👀 Auth/Token Validator`

----

 ## 📜 License

 This collection is open source and available under the MIT License.
 Feel free to use, modify, and share these prompts in your own projects.